 (at Chase's secure site)

-The Chase Sapphire Preferred card is one of the most popular travel rewards cards on the market, and with benefits like 2x points per $1 spend on dining and travel (and up to $1,000 in monthly grocery store purchases from November 1, 2020, to April 30, 2021), no foreign transaction fees, and flexible redemption options (including transfer partners), it’s easy to see why.
+The Chase Sapphire Preferred card is one of the most popular travel rewards cards on the market, and with benefits like 2x points per $1 spend on dining and travel, no foreign transaction fees, and flexible redemption options (including transfer partners), it’s easy to see why.
 The Chase Sapphire Preferred card is one of our top picks for people who are brand new to the world of points and miles!

 The Freedom Flex card earns 5% back on up to $1,500 in combined purchases in bonus categories each quarter, with no annual fee.
 The card can be extremely valuable when paired with a premium Chase Ultimate Reward earning card like the Chase Sapphire Reserve card or Chase Sapphire Preferred card.
 This allows you to use the points earned with your Freedom Flex card for one of the many Chase transfer partners.